-Dampness can originate at lots of humidity means dampness. plumbing leaks for example are often overlooked sources of dampness in buildings.
+Dampness can originate with lots of humidity means dampness. plumbing leaks for example are often overlooked sources of dampness in buildings.
 Heavy dews on windows overnight are another potential source of dampness.

-Clothes were still to damp or had a lot water left in them when put in the dryer.
-The heat from the dryer will remove some of the water but there is still more that needs to be removed by hand or letting it air out for a few hours, depending on how damp it is.
+Clothes were still too damp or had a lot of water left in them when put in the dryer.
+The heat from the dryer will remove some of the water but there is still more that needs to be removed by hand or by letting it air out for a few hours, depending on how damp it is.

 Drying clothes may cause them to smell, but the odor evidently comes from any fabric softener or dryer sheets.
 If this is not the case, then there could be a problem with your home’s plumbing that needs attention.

 6. Dehumidifier vs Tumble dryer-which one is costly?

 Dehumidifiers and tumble dryers serve different purposes, so it really depends on what you need.
 If you live in a humid climate or have a lot of water-damaged items, then a dehumidifier will be more costly upfront.